 Damage to healthy coral structures does lead to a breakdown in habitat complexity at this large scale.
 Many of the corals that die convert fairly rapidly into smooth stony surfaces or into rubble.
 Over time (decades) if the damage does not recover, the rubble wears down into smaller and smaller parts until it is just sand, with very little structure at all.
 Before the sand stage, however, interesting increases in habitat complexity occur at a much smaller scale.
 Dr Kate Fraser, and her co-authors, Associate Professor Rick Stuart‐Smith, Dr Scott Ling, and Professor Graham J. Edgar (all at the University of Tasmania) have written a number of papers about the nature and biomass implications of this tiny-scale habitat complexity.
 Specifically, they have conducted research into turf-algae habitats all along the east coast of Australia, from LIRS down to Tasmania.

 Dead corals, including coral rubble, are quickly over-grown with turf algae.
 These are dense collections of many species of filamentous algae that are typically less than 1 cm in height.
 As such, they provide minimal coverage for the macro-fauna we are used to seeing on healthy coral reefs.
 Turf algae cannot grow on living corals because they are prevented from doing so by the living coral polyps.
 However, it turns out that this turf algae is a much better habitat for microfauna than live corals.
-Kate and her colleagues, in a recently published paper (add correct reference to the Marine Biology May 2021 168:102 paper here), detail their finding that the total biomass of tiny surface-dwelling animals, known as epifauna, is more than an order of magnitude higher in coral rubble covered in turf-algae, when compared to live coral reefs.
+Kate and her colleagues, in a recently published paper, detail their finding that the total biomass of tiny surface-dwelling animals, known as epifauna, is more than an order of magnitude higher in coral rubble covered in turf-algae, when compared to live coral reefs.

 Their paper suggests a number of explanations for this finding.
 For starters, live corals polyps eat tiny invertebrates and that predation might be enough to keep populations of very small invertebrates down.
 Habitat complexity at the scale relevant to very small animals (less than 1 mm to 20 mm) likely also plays a part.
 Rubble that is coated with turf algae provides more of the very small spaces that tiny animals need for shelter.
 This important work suggests that the relationship between habitat state and the abundance and diversity of life is more complex than might be inferred from the macro-scale analysis of coral reef complexity.